6 activities to supercharge test automation with AI and ML

-Important to mention that AI-based projects provide the whole scope of benefits only in the long-term perspective.
-As many errors appear for ML, then the more efficient and trusted further performance will be.
+It’s important to mention that AI-based projects provide the whole scope of benefits only in the long-term perspective.
+The more errors appear for ML, then the more efficient and trusted further performance will be.

 Activity #3.
-Conducting GUI test automation with ML
+Conduct GUI test automation with ML

-Testing of the graphic user interface has come to the next level.
+With ML, testing of the graphic user interface has entered the next level.
 Now, the old-school process of manually checking UI elements in accordance with mock-ups is automated within ML-powered algorithms.

 Image-based testing is becoming the mainstream as ML-powered algorithms recognize different patterns and perform visual verification even on various devices and their configurations.